Fuzzy Overlay (Spatial Analyst)

 Output raster

-The output raster which is the result of applying the fuzzy operator.
+The output raster that is the result of applying the fuzzy operator.

 This output will always have a value between 0 and 1.